 Raif Badawi was supposed to get a second part of getting a 1000 lashes (50 a week for 20 weeks) last Friday, but it was delayed for medical reasons.
 In addition to his 1000 public lashes, of which he has already received the first 50, he is to serve 10 years for basically expressing his opinions and wanting a little more of what most of us consider basic human rights.
 Continue reading “Basic Rights”

-This one comes up because of my wife and I exchanging a couple of smaller Christmas gift last evening.
+This one comes up because of my wife and I exchanged a couple of smaller Christmas gift last evening.
 My gift from her, a Glen Campbell Greatest Hits CD, which has been on Amazon wish list for a couple of years.
 I have been listening to it last evening and again this morning.
 A wonderful gift indeed.
-Continue reading
+Continue reading “Hero: Glen Campbell”

 It is odd that I was pondering a blog about George Strait just this past Friday.
 I had been going back and forth on the angle until late Sunday night/early Monday morning, when I caught a re-run of a tribute to Straight on CMT where he is being honored as the ACM Artist of the Decade.
 Granted it originally aired sometime back in May and I am not completely sure where I was and what I was doing, but seeing this show pretty much made it a have to do deal, and so here I am with a few thoughts…

 We have an election concerning expanding alcohol sales here in Danville to include that of packaged sales.
 For those outside of the area, let me be clear – you can already get it by the drink in several establishments, as well as packaged in several nearby counties, including a less than thirty minute drive in at least three directions.
 And yes, you guessed it, I have an opinion.